alchemistry/alchemlyb/docs/visualisation/alchemlyb.visualisation.plot_convergence.rst

 The function :func:`~alchemlyb.visualisation.plot_convergence` allows the user to visualise the convergence by plotting the free energy change computed using the equilibrated snapshots between the proper target time frames.
-The data could be provided as a Dataframe as the output from :func:`alchemlyb.postprocessors.forward_backward_convergence` or provided explicitly in both forward (data points are stored in `forward` and `forward_error`) and reverse (data points are stored in `backward` and
+The data could be provided as a Dataframe from :func:`alchemlyb.postprocessors.forward_backward_convergence` or provided explicitly in both forward (data points are stored in `forward` and `forward_error`) and reverse (data points are stored in `backward` and